NAME

 This method returns, as elements of a new (unordered) Array, all the currently existing

-objects that are associated with the invocantMachine
+Processobjects that are associated with the invocantMachine.

 The Muldis::Rosetta::Interface::Process Role

-object represents a single Muldis Rosetta in-DBMS process, which has its own autonomous transactional context, and for the most part, its own isolated environment.
-It is associated with a specific Machine
+A Process object represents a single Muldis Rosetta in-DBMS process, which has its own autonomous transactional context, and for the most part, its own isolated environment.
+It is associated with a specific Machine object, the one whose new_process method created it.

-object's "expected command language" attribute is undefined by default, meaning that each command fed to it must declare what language it is written in; if that attribute was made defined, then commands fed to it would not need to declare their language and will be interpreted according to the expected language.
+A new Process object's "expected command language" attribute is undefined by default, meaning that each command fed to it must declare what language it is written in; if that attribute was made defined, then commands fed to it would not need to declare their language and will be interpreted according to the expected language.

-assoc_machine of Muldis::Rosetta::Interface::Machine ()
+assoc_machine of Muldis::Rosetta::Interface::Machine ()-

 This method returns the

-is associated with. command_lang of Any ()
+Machineobject that the invocantProcessis associated with. command_lang of Any ()-

 This method returns the fully qualified name of its invocant